snyk/jobs/Head-of-Marketing.md

 - You will work with Customer Success to manage nurturing campaigns, balancing conversion needs with user engagement
 - With the support of product management, you will handle product marketing, including positioning & sales collateral
 - Lead our developer relations team
-- Establish and manage a relationship with a PR agency
+- Establish and maintain a relationship with a PR agency
 - Own SEO and work with engineering to implement it as needed
 - Work with our CTO to define and implement Marketing Ops needs
 - Over time, you will build out our marketing team